 Economic opportunities are only one part of industry’s engagement with Indigenous peoples.
 For example, the industry acknowledges the strong role traditional Indigenous knowledge can play in environmental management.

-For more information about Indigenous reconciliation, see the Government of Canada website, and Reconciliation Canada.
+For more information about Indigenous reconciliation, see the Government of Canada website.

 Indigenous organizations